Christian0411/PairGenV2/README.md

 # PairGenV2

-PairGen is a tool to generate pairs of software engineering to facilitate pair programming.
+PairGen is a tool to generate random pairs of software engineers to facilitate pair programming.
 It is written using Svelte and TailWindCSS.
 It's deployed to https://pairgen.dev/ using netlify.app

 ## Developing